 If you do get caught up in a bit of rough and tumble, cycle insurance will get you back on the saddle quickly.

 Bikmo insure all types of rider, and our cover includes riding in mass participation events like London Revolution, as standard.
-Getting covered is straight-forward, and includes 3rd party liability, accidental damage, event fee cover and theft plus lots of other benefits.
+Getting covered is straight-forward, and includes accidental damage and theft plus lots of other benefits.

 We’re offering 5% discount for all London Revolution riders, plus you’ll also get a bundle of £50 value discounts for new kit or nutrition to help you prepare for the event.